How to Trim Goat Hooves

 Step 4: Assess the Goat Hoof and Clean the Hooves

-Before you get trimming, you need to take a good look at the goat’s hoof.
-Start with the hooves in the front and then do the ones in the back.
-Gently grab hold of each leg below the knee and bend it towards your line of sight.
+Gently grab hold of a leg below the knee and bend it towards your line of sight.
 There may be a hard dirt layer.
 Once you have a good idea of how bad the situation is, use a brush or hoof pick to clean off any dirt or debris on the hoof’s surface.
 This will make the hoof fully exposed and helps you locate where to trim.

 Once that is done, take a pick or a hoof knife and use it to pry the hoof walls apart to see what’s going on underneath the surface.
 This also makes the hoof walls much easier to trim.

-Step 5: Trim the Walls
+Step 5: Trim the Toes

-Step 6: Scrape the Walls and Soles
+Step 7: Scrape the Walls and Soles

 Once you are done trimming the walls, it’s time to bring out the hoof knife.
 Use this to scrape away at any remaining bits of hoof wall that the clippers couldn’t get at.
 You can also use the hoof knife to scrape away the sole of the hoof.

 You should also trim each of the hooves so they are level and flat on the bottom.
 When doing so, keep a keen eye on the progress.
 The idea is to get a clean, white, and light pinkish result.
 If you go any deeper than this, you might cause bleeding.
+If you do cause bleeding, or feel like you are close, keep a close eye on the goat for an infection or abscess.

 Step 8: File to Finish

-Once the clippers have done all the heavy lifting, it’s time to put a fine finish on things.
-Take the time to assess the goat hooves again to ensure you have done a satisfactory job.
 Check the walls, the toes, and the sole for any lingering keratin that needs to be cut.
 Finally, use a file to put a fine finish to the entire process.
 The idea is to have a well-trimmed and filed-down hoof on every foot.

-trimming goat hooves
+Trimming goat hooves

-trimming goat hooves
+Trimming goat hooves

 Why Is Goat Hoof Care Important?